Last Updated on October 14, 2020

-Travel is very personal, which is why readers will want to know exactly who is giving them advice when they’re visiting your travel blog.
-These readers are likely to have a plethora of different questions while they’re busy browsing your content.
+Travel is very personal, which is why readers want to know exactly who is giving them advice when they’re visiting your blog.
+These readers are likely to have several different questions while they’re busy browsing your content.

 Who is the person behind this article?
 Are they qualified to give me advice?
 How much travel experience do they have?
 Can I trust them?
 What do they look like?
 Would I want to travel with them?

-A solid ‘About’ page should answer all of these questions, so offer up an honest and candid glimpse into your life.
+A solid ‘About’ page should answer all of these questions, so offer up a candid glimpse into your life.
 Include pictures, stories, and unique quirks about yourself.
 People should feel like they’ve met you once they’re done reading your ‘About’ page.